adaptiverecognition/ldap4j/EXTERNAL-ISSUES.md

 Broken auto close combined with auto read means that the channel may get closed any time without warning.

+Shut down output is not a pipeline event.

 Version 4.1.106.Final.